 - Logistical needs are met (adequate location, transportation for site visits, water and other refreshments)

 - All records and reports of the FRB are maintained in accordance with retention schedules

 a.
 The Chair of the FRB Shall Report Findings of Fact and Conclusions as to the Circumstances Surrounding any Shooting Incident Involving Death or Bodily Injury

-- This report will be submitted to the Chief of Police through the Assistant Chief of Staff.
+- This report will be submitted to the Chief of Police through the Chief of Staff.
 These findings, along with a determination by the Chief as to whether or not the shooting was justified, shall be made available to the public through the Office of the Chief of Police.

 b.
 If Facts Indicate That an Inquest Will be Held or Criminal Charges may be Filed Against an Officer as a Result of a Firearm Discharge, the FRB Shall Delay Final Recommendations Until After Such Court Actions are Concluded

 c.
 At the Board’s Option, it may File With the Chief of Police a Separate Report Which Would Include Comments, Opinions, and General Recommendations Which Would be Intended to Assist the Chief in Making a Final Decision on the Matter

 - At the Chief's discretion, this report may be treated as confidential.

 d.
 The Chair Will Notify the Captain of the Education & Training Section of the Results and Dispositions of all Intentional Firearm Discharges and all Accidental Firearm Discharges Resulting in Injury or Death